Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Conclusion and Future Research

 \section{Conclusion and Future Research}

-In structure learning, Bayesian methods constitute a powerful alternative to frequentist ones.
-As multivariate systems in practice become more complex and connected, the Bayesian ability to incorporate model uncertainty becomes ever more essential.
-Meanwhile, the argument that the speed and simplicity of frequentist methods is superior, is waning as Bayesian methods have improved significantly in both aspects.
-Bayesian algorithms that provide accurate solutions to thousand variable problems within mere minutes are now a reality and easily accessible in software packages like BDgraph \citep{BDgraph} or ssgraph \citep{ssgraph}.
-Yet, in the coming decade, Bayesian methods have the potential to become even faster, expand beyond the Gaussian case, and make more impact with its applications.
-This section conveys how.
+In structure learning, Bayesian methods constitute a powerful alternative to frequentist ones by providing inference on the entire posterior.
+The argument that the speed and simplicity of frequentist methods are superior is waning as Bayesian methods have improved significantly in both aspects.
+Bayesian methods that provide accurate solutions to thousand variable problems within mere minutes are now a reality and easily accessible in software packages.
+This section starts with a short overview of structure learning literature beyond the basic Gaussian case and ends with suggestions for further research.